 How Long Does Ammo Last?

-Not knowing how ammo shelf life works can cost new gun owners a fortune.
-This article aims to educate readers on their longevity and the best practices in storing ammunition.
+Not knowing the “shelf life” of ammo can cost gun owners a fortune.
+This article aims to educate readers on longevity and the best practices for storing ammunition to ensure it remains safe to use for as long as possible.

-Ammo can have a minimum of 10 years and may last indefinitely, but several factors affect its overall shelf life.
-These include the ammunition storage conditions and the manufacturing practices present.
+In general, most ammo can have a minimum 10 year shelf life and may last decades, but several factors affect its overall shelf life, including the ammunition storage conditions and the quality of the ammunition being stored.

-Quality ammunition that is stored correctly in your gun cabinet may work even after a hundred years.
-Indeed, you have heard of gun owner stories talking about how flawless it is to fire World War era ammo despite its age.
+Quality ammunition that is stored correctly may work even after a hundred years.
+You may have heard gun lore about how flawless it is to fire World War-era ammo despite its age.

-Our advice is, treat your ammunition like wine.
-A bad wine will always be bad, but good wine, when stored properly, will still taste delectable no matter how long.
+I’ve heard it compared to wine.
+A bad wine will always be bad, but good wine, when stored properly, will still taste delectable no matter how long it’s stored.
 The same applies to your ammunition.
+Lower quality ammunition may not have as long a shelf life.

 ammo